Your Smart Home is Vulnerable to Cyber Attacks

 At the beginning of 2019, a homeowner reported that his smart cameras and thermostat had been hacked.
 When he approached his baby’s room, he heard someone talking in a deep voice to the child, and his wife also noticed that the thermostat had been turned up to 90°F (32.2°C).
 And just as she brought his son to the living room, a smart camera automatically turned on and someone began cursing at them.
 All of these devices were made by the Nest brand, which is now owned by Google.
 The company said its systems had not been breached and accused the customers of using “compromised passwords that were exposed to breaches on other websites”.

-Are you feeling like in a Black Mirror episode yet?
+Do you feel like you’re in a Black Mirror episode yet?

 IoT companies could do better when it comes to security